deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 * If you want to bootstrap a cluster, you have to use the exact tag of a Docker image to install the Deckhouse Platform.
 For example, if you want to install release v1.32.13, you have to use image `your.private.registry.com/deckhouse/install:v1.32.13`.
 And you have to use `devBranch: v1.32.13` instead of `releaseChannel: XXX` in `config.yml`.
-* If you already have a cluster up and running, you have to remove `releaseChannel` setting from the ConfigMap `d8-system/deckhouse` and set the appropriate `image` parameter for `d8-system/deckhouse` Deployment.
+* If you already have a cluster up and running, you have to remove `releaseChannel` setting from the `deckhouse` module configuration and set the appropriate `image` parameter for `d8-system/deckhouse` Deployment.
 Further updates have to be done by a manual update of the `image` parameter of the `d8-system/deckhouse` Deployment.
 For example, you have to set `image` to `your.private.registry.com/deckhouse:v1.32.13` for release v1.32.13.

 ## How do I switch a running Deckhouse cluster to use a third-party registry?